 You can say all the right things, but if you aren’t clear about your “ask”, then you’re wasting your time.
 At the end of every voicemail, text message, or email, you should clearly outline exactly what you’re asking the prospect to do, even if you give them one or two options.
 If you fail to do this, then don’t be upset when you don’t get a response, because technically, you didn’t really ask for one.

 6. Focus on the prospect’s needs

 Once again, everything comes down to the prospect.
 From your perspective, the goal is to get a response so that you can make a pitch, close a deal, get paid, and make your next mortgage payment.
 But your perspective, unfortunately, doesn’t really matter.
-The prospect is the one whose needs need to be met in sufficient fashion to get to a signed contract.
+The prospect is the one whose needs should be met in sufficient fashion to get to a signed contract.
 Therefore, the focus of all of your efforts, starting with your outreach and continuing through to closing, need to be the prospect’s needs.
 If you keep this simple fact in mind, you’re likely to see higher response rates than you ever expected.